victoriaolanipekun/SEI56-Project-3/README.md

 <h3>Collections</h3>
 <h4>Models</h4>

-* For our collections, we specified models using Mongoose which provides a built in Schema class.
+* For our collection, we specified model using Mongoose which provides a built in Schema class.
 Each schema maps to a MongoDB collection and defines the shape of the documents within that collection.

 A Drink Schema: Each key in our code `drinkSchema` defines a property in our documents which will be cast to its associated SchemaType (Mongoose converts our schema paths into SchemaTypes automatically).